About

 My path

-B.E.
-Electrical & Electronics Engineering
+B.Tech in Electrical & Electronics Engineering

 JNTU Hyderabad